hackclub/hackclub/workshops/cringe_101/README.md

 document.addEventListener("[event]", function() {});
 ```

-These events have certain names but thanks to our friends at `w3schools` they’ve
+These events have certain names but thanks to our friends at `w3schools` they've
 given us a nicely arranged list of all the HTML events.

 [You can find that here.](http://www.w3schools.com/tags/ref_eventattributes.asp)